Caroline F. Putnam: Career

 In the early 1860s, Putnam and her lifelong companion Holley shifted their attention from abolition to aid for the freed slaves.
 In 1868, Putnam stepped from Holley's shadow, establishing new careers for both of them.
 Putnam moved to Lottsburg, Virginia, to open a school for freed slaves.
 She taught, looked after administrative tasks, pioneered innovative means of gaining financial support, and earned southern white acceptance without yielding on racial issues.
 Holley taught alongside Putnam after 1870 but was never reconciled to the isolation of rural Virginia, so she spent months at a time traveling in the North.

 Putnam was an innovative, attentive teacher who adapted well to the conditions of southern rural black life.
 She held classes year-round in order to accommodate the labor demands on black children of different ages; she did not impose strict punctuality on a community without clocks; she and her assistants integrated a wide variety of print sources, objects, and the surrounding fields into the classroom.
 She remained at her post for forty-five years, teaching the children and grandchildren of the freedmen she had taught when she first ventured into the South.
 Though she retired in 1903, she remained at the school until her death in Lottsburg, Virginia.
 Holley had died in 1893.

 Putnam maintained her larger reform and abolition commitments throughout her decades in the South.
 She was a strident activist in the struggle to assure the freedmen access to the ballot box in the 1870s, and she served as their advocate and adviser throughout the rise of the Jim Crow laws.
 She was uncompromising in her demand for racial equality during a time when most Americans turned their backs on African Americans.
+Around 1896, she became the president of the Virginia State Woman Suffrage Association.
 After Putnam's retirement she encouraged the emergence of the NAACP and also worked for temperance, world peace, and the protection of animals.